WINFOOZ CANADA INC. ARBITRATION POLICY

 Any minor physical damage under $750 repair cost, non-cumulative.

-Vehicles sold for $3000 and less are considered AS IS and are not eligible for normal Arbitration.
+Vehicles sold for less than $3000 are considered AS IS and are not eligible for normal Arbitration.
 AS IS vehicles can only be Arbitrated for the following:

 Unless otherwise indicated, vehicles 10 model years and older are not subject to mechanical arbitration and are considered AS IS condition.